Spring Water vs. Purified Water: Exploring the Differences and Health Benefits

 How to choose the best option for your hydration needs

-To determine the best option for hydration needs, assess your preference for mineral content and filtration processes between spring and purified water.
+To determine the best option for hydration reaction needs, assess your preference for mineral content and filtration processes between spring and purified water.

 When comparing sources, consider whether you prefer water sourced directly from natural springs (spring water) or water undergoing extensive filtration processes (purified water).
 Spring water typically contains: